nus-cs2103-AY2021S1/ip/docs/README.md

 ### `deadline <description> /by <date in YYYY-MM-dd format>` - Add a new Deadline item

-Adds a new deadline item to the list of tasks.
+Add a new deadline item to the list of tasks.

 Example of usage: